 Myth 2: Addiction Treatment Has To Be Voluntary To Be Successful

-While it would be great if more people sought treatment because they wanted to rather than had to, it’s not the reality we live in.
+While it would be great if more people seek treatment because they wanted to rather than had to, it’s not the reality we live in.
 The good news is that even involuntary or mandatory treatment can be successful.
 According to the National Institute on Drug Abuse, legal pressure can increase treatment attendance and improve retention.
 Other external forces like family and employment can also significantly increase treatment entry, retention rates, and the success of treatment interventions.

 On the other hand, having an external pressure to seek treatment doesn’t mean it’s the only way to motivate addicts.
 There are evidence-based practices that increase motivation for changing behavior such as Motivational Interviewing and Motivational Enhancement Therapy.
 These motivational interventions help individuals recognize that uncertainty about changing their behavior is normal, while also helping them harness their strengths to do so.